BioDepot/nbdocker/README.md

 cd nbdocker
 python3 -m pip install -e . --user
 ```
-Note that there is period (.) between -e and --user
+Note that there is a period (.) between -e and --user

 #### Jupyter extension
 Finally, install server extension and notebook extension for Jupyter: